Henckel von Donnersmarck: Counts

 Finally, in 1854 and 1887, the family was given seats in the Prussian Hereditary House of Lords.

 Hugo Henckel von Donnersmarck (1811–1890), head of the main (Catholic) branch of the family, became one of the central figures of the 2nd Industrial Revolution, spearheading technological innovations like mild steel puddling metal factories, three-high rolling mills and soda-pulping in Germany.

 At the beginning of the 20th century, Guido Henckel von Donnersmarck (made Prince in 1901, see below) was the second richest in Prussia after the Krupps.
 He was the first German aristocrat to expand his holdings by raising capital through offering shares in a public limited company.
 He invited several illustrious figures to sit on the board of his companies, among them the Duc de Morny, the brother of Emperor Napoleon III.
 He invested in many different countries, including Sweden, France, Italy, Poland and Russia.

 In his book Face to Face with Kaiserism, American Ambassador to Germany James W. Gerard describes how Guido Henckel von Donnersmarck jeopardized his wealth and position by writing an open letter to the Kaiser beseeching him not to annex Belgium.

 Because of Guido Henckel von Donnersmarck's marriage to Esther Lachman (who was Jewish), and the marriage of Countess Veronika Henckel von Donnersmarck to Baron Erich von Goldschmidt-Rothschild (who was Jewish), the Henckel von Donnersmarcks were included in the Semi-Gotha by the Nazis, a Government-funded anti-semitic pamphlet attacking those aristocratic families that had married into Jewish families.

-When after the Yalta Conference, Joseph Stalin and the communists claimed ownership of Silesia for Soviet-controlled Poland, virtually all Germans, numbering over 8 million, where driven out of Silesia, including the Henckel von Donnersmarck family, who had been there continuously since 1629.
+After the Yalta Conference, Joseph Stalin and the communists claimed ownership of Silesia for Soviet-controlled Poland.
+Virtually all Germans, numbering over 8 million, were driven out of Silesia, including the Henckel von Donnersmarck family, who had been there continuously since 1629.
 They lost their fortune, but soon re-established a position of importance.